nickwai/finalCapstone/README.md

 ###### Description

-*This application allows users to do the following *Register a new shoes
+1.This application allows users to do the following 1.Register a new shoes
-*Search a shoes by product code and show the shows price, product name, inventory and country *show all the shoes stock
+1.Search a shoes by product code and show the shows price, product name, inventory and country 1.show all the shoes stock
-*Show the lowest stock shoes
+1.Show the lowest stock shoes
-*Restock the shoes product
+1.Restock the shoes product
-*Show the highest stock and for sale product
+1.Show the highest stock and for sale product
-*Show the total value of each product
+1.Show the total value of each product

 ###### Setup/Installation

-*Clone this repository to your computer
+1.Clone this repository to your computer
-*Open the inventory.py in Python compiler
+1.Open the inventory.py in Python compiler

 ###### License